Louis York: History

-Louis York debuted with the release of the single "Clair Huxtable" on February 24, 2015.
+Louis York made their debut with the release of the single "Clair Huxtable" on February 24, 2015.
 The song celebrates strong women like its namesake, the mother on the television sitcom The Cosby Show.
 In the music video, Kelly and Harmony are seen searching for a woman like Mrs. Huxtable: strong, smart, sexy and elegant.Misha Sesar, "Celebrate Clair Huxtable In Debut Video," The Fader, April 20, 2015.
 They released their second single, "Good Drinks, Dumb Jokes", on August 13, 2015.Masterpiece Theater – Act I, Louis York's debut EP, was recorded in Los Angeles in the summer of 2015, and released on September 18, 2015.
 The Los Angeles Times described it as "an eclectic mix steeped in hook-driven pop and throwback R&B along with rock and African tribal rhythms."
 Their follow-up EP, Masterpiece Theater – Act II, was released on November 18, 2016.

 In 2019, the duo released their debut album titled American Griots - The Album.
 The title of the album alludes to the griots of West Africa who are storytellers, poets and songwriters who travel from village to village performing and passing on oral traditions.
 With the addition of "American", the duo hoped to modernize and personalize the role of the griot.
 Through the album's title, Louis York attempt to communicate how they see themselves and give artists a renewed sense of responsibility as touring performers.

+On April 15, 2025, American Songwriter Magazine announced Louis York as the Jazz Category Winner of the 2024 American Songwriter Song Contest.